d-smith/notes/trumpet/fundamentals.md

 Means to an end of being a great musician who expresses musical ideas using the trumpet

+Warm up

+* Get buzz and air going, get intellect going
+* Prepare for the work of the day
+* Cover all the bases, check in on fundamentals, identify focus area for practice

 ## Sound

 Good sound has...